faizashahid-pixel/airbnb-data-analysis/README.md

-# Airbnb-data-analysis
+# Airbnb Market Performance & Investment Insights
-End-to-end Airbnb analysis: Excel Power Query for ETL, Power BI for insights.
+**Power BI Interactive Analytics Dashboard | Excel Power Query Data Cleaning**
 ---
 # Project Overview
 This project analyzes Airbnb listings in major cities to uncover insights around pricing, occupancy, room type popularity, and property investment potential.
 Using **Excel Power Query** for data cleaning and **Power BI** for interactive dashboarding, the goal is to explore how price, room type, location,  and host performance affect booking trends and revenue.